prometheus-community/systemd_exporter/README.md

 # Metrics

 All metrics have `name` label, which contains systemd unit name.
-For example `name="bluetooh.service"` or `name="systemd-coredump.socket"`.
+For example `name="bluetooth.service"` or `name="systemd-coredump.socket"`.

 Metric name| Metric type | Status |
 ---------- | ----------- | ----------- |